-Gloves in skiing don’t fall in the category of protective gear but are an essential part of the uniform.
-Ideally, gloves are used to cover the hands in winters, and they are popularly known as mittens.
+Mittens: These have one pocket for all fingers that share the internal heat providing more warmth, but it lacks agility.
 Apparently, in professional skiing, mittens won't do the work of a professional pair of gloves.
-The gloves used in these competitions are specially designed to give the athlete dexterity so that they can handle the gears nicely.
+The gloves used in these competitions are specially designed to give the athlete dexterity to handle the gears comfortably.

 Kindly log in to use this feature.